bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

   Plugging Things together (bpmn-js)
 </h2>

-We learned [bpmn-js](https://github.com/bpmn-io/bpmn-js) is build on top of [diagram-js](https://github.com/bpmn-io/diagram-js) and [bpmn-moddle](https://github.com/bpmn-io/bpmn-moddle).
+We learned [bpmn-js](https://github.com/bpmn-io/bpmn-js) is built on top of [diagram-js](https://github.com/bpmn-io/diagram-js) and [bpmn-moddle](https://github.com/bpmn-io/bpmn-moddle).
 It ties both together and adds the BPMN look and feel.
 This includes a BPMN palette, BPMN context pad as well as BPMN 2.0 specific rules.
 In this section, we'll be explaining how that works in different phases of modeling.

 When we import a BPMN 2.0 document, it is parsed by [bpmn-moddle](https://github.com/bpmn-io/bpmn-moddle) from XML into an object tree. bpmn-js renders all visible elements of that tree, i.e. it creates the respective shapes and connections on the canvas.
 Thereby it ties both the BPMN elements and the graphical elements together.